-- Container shifts, such as landing and subsequently reshipping container on the same vessel and shifting of the container from one location on the vessel to another.
+- Container shifts, such as landing and subsequently reshipping container on the same vessel and shifting of containers from one location on the vessel to another.

 Beyond terminal cargo handling fees, a container terminal user pays charges for acquiring storage rights within the port terminal area.
 The user is also charged for landside operations.
-Both fully loaded containers and empties have a certain number of days of free storage at the container yard, calculated from the date containers are stacked in the yard to the date the containers are removed from the yard.
-The size of the container, and its direction, whether is imported or exported, imply different charges.
-Thereafter, stacked containers are imposed a storage charge, which increases as the container remains in the yard.
+Both fully loaded containers and empties have a certain number of days of free storage at the container yard, calculated from the date containers are stacked in the yard to the date the containers are removed from it.
+The size of the container, and its direction, whether it is imported or exported, imply different charges.
+Thereafter, stacked containers carry a storage charge, which increases as the containers remain in the yard.
 Surcharges on storage services apply in the case of specialized container handling, such as refrigerated containers.

 All transshipment containers also have a certain number of days of free storage, which are also calculated from the date containers are stacked in the yard to the date the containers are loaded.
 After that day, storage charges are similar to the charges for fully loaded containers.
 A different charge applies to landslide operations.
 These include dues for vehicles arriving at the terminal for picking or delivering containers and surcharges applying for landslide operations.
 These charges depend on the length of the vehicle stay and commonly differ between weekdays and weekends.